mcdataproject/SQL-COVID-19-in-2021/README.md

 # [SQL][Tableau] COVID-19 Data Visualization in 2021

 ## Introduction
-...Analyzing such data could find the answers to the following questions like:
--

 ## Link to Tableau Visualization
 Please visit the viz in desktop mode (or zoom out slightly to 75%).